 GM: Okay, you want to send one of your other guys on the job then?

 Jenkins: Yeah, Hudson just got out of jail and needs cash pretty bad.
 He’s in.

 GM: Alright, Hudson and Frank, you guys meet up in this seedy motel in Albuquerque.
 Frank, your contact Crissa said she’d be here by now, but it’s been two hours and she’s still not here…

 Citizens are the majority of people heisters will come across.
-Athletic people or anyone trained in fighting may have +2 in HTH, or maybe someone with a concealed handgun license will have a +2 in shooting.
+Athletic people or anyone trained in fighting may have Assault 3+1, or maybe someone with a Concealed Handgun License will have a 3+1 in shooting.